Waverley Route: Edinburgh and Dalkeith Railway

-The North British Railway (NBR) was established on 4 July 1844 when Parliamentary authorisation was given for the construction of a 57 mi 30 chain line from Edinburgh to Berwick-upon-Tweed with a 4 mi 50 chain branch to Haddington.
+The North British Railway (NBR) was established on 4 July 1844 when the North British Railway Act 1844 (7 & 8 Vict. c. lxvi) was passed giving authorisation for the construction of a 57 mi 30 chain line from Edinburgh to Berwick-upon-Tweed with a 4 mi 50 chain branch to Haddington.
 The company's chairman and founder was John Learmonth, the chairman of the Edinburgh and Glasgow Railway, whose ambition it was to enclose the triangle of land between Edinburgh, Berwick and Carlisle with NBR rails.
 Carlisle was a key railway centre where a cross-border link with the Lancaster and Carlisle Railway could be established.

 The NBR's Edinburgh-Berwick line was to be the starting point for the route which would run diagonally across the Southern Uplands to the Solway Plain and Carlisle, a distance of some 98 mi.
 The first step in establishing the line was the acquisition of the Edinburgh and Dalkeith Railway (E&DR), a local line opened in 1831 which ran from an inconveniently sited station at St Leonards on the southern extremity of Edinburgh to Dalhousie on the Lothian Coalfield.
 The E&DR, which had been authorised on 26 May 1826 as a tramway to carry coal to the Firth of Forth at Fisherrow and, later, Leith, ran for a distance of 8+1/2 mi with branches eastwards to Leith and Fisherrow from Wanton Walls.
 The proprietors of the E&DR viewed the NBR's overtures with some alarm as they feared the loss of their valuable coal traffic; thought was given to extending the E&DR to meet the Edinburgh and Glasgow or the projected Caledonian Main Line but the proprietors' concerns were assuaged by the NBR's generous offer of £113,000 for the outright purchase of the line and the sale was completed in October 1845.

 In the state in which it was acquired, the E&DR was of little use to the NBR as it had been operated as a horse-drawn tramway for the previous thirteen years, was built to a 4 ft 6 in gauge and was in a dilapidated state in terms of both infrastructure and rolling stock.
 Nevertheless, the concern brought with it a number of advantages: its proprietors had developed an efficient coal-marketing organisation which would greatly benefit its new owners, it consolidated the NBR's position in Edinburgh while also barring the rival Caledonian Railway from the Lothian Coalfields, and, perhaps most importantly, the E&DR pointed in the direction of Carlisle.
-Parliamentary authorisation for the line's acquisition was obtained on 21 July 1845 with the passing of the North British Railway (Edinburgh & Dalkeith Purchase) Act, which allowed the NBR to lay a spur from its Edinburgh-Berwick line near Portobello to the E&DR at Niddrie, thereby allowing NBR services to run directly from North Bridge station to Dalhousie.
+Authorisation for the line's acquisition was obtained on 21 July 1845 with the passing of the North British Railway (Edinburgh and Dalkeith Purchase) Act 1845 (8 & 9 Vict. c. lxxxii), which allowed the NBR to lay a spur from its Edinburgh-Berwick line near Portobello to the E&DR at Niddrie, thereby allowing NBR services to run directly from North Bridge station to Dalhousie.